-Sponsored by MESI Ltd., the Effective Medical Assessment Conference brought together medical professionals and other stakeholders interested in the latest digital solutions in the diagnostic field.
+Sponsored by MESI Ltd., the Effective Medical Assessment Conference (EMAC) brought together medical professionals and other stakeholders interested in the latest digital solutions in the diagnostic field.
 The turnout was a great success – more than 300 attendees from numerous parts of the world.
 The attendance is proof that digital technology makes a difference in bringing people together and facilitating numerous processes despite the obstacles we currently face.
 The conference aims to shed light at how digitalisation can enhance the medical field, how it is already making a difference and what developments we can look forward to in not so distant future.

 The conference was opened by Jakob Šušterič, CEO and co-founder of MESI.
 He presented the brand new concept of predictive medical assessment (PMA).
 This assessment will be based on AI algorithms that will use digital data from diagnostic apps and patient history to help detect conditions early, predict future results based on past ones, and recommend actions.
 This will assist medics as a helpful tool and source of insight.
 PMA will be a feature of the MESI mTaBLET, a digital solution that already has positive results on the medical workflow due to offering diverse diagnostic measurements and all patient records in one system.

 Jaka Strel, MD discussed the pros and cons of going wireless during COVID-19.
 The pandemic uncovered issues in primary care and drastically changed its operation.
 A dangerous consequence is a decline in screening tests and thus the danger of overlooking chronic patients.
 Going wireless and digital means administrative relief of GP staff, less probably errors and more time for patients.
 The MESI mTABLET has made a different to Dr. Strel’s GP practice and home visits; it is portable, stores all data in one place and enables instant result sharing with specialists for a second opinion.